deflex-fi/deflex-referrer-treasury/README.md

 commission.
 If the referrer address isn't opted into an asset, it cannot receive the commission.

-Therefore, we use this app to pool commissions that can later be claimed by the referrer.
-For every referrer, an escrow account is created that's rekeyed to this app.
+Therefore, we use this app to hold commissions in escrow that can later be claimed by the referrer.
+For every referrer, an individual escrow account is created that's rekeyed to this app.
 If an asset is swapped that this escrow hasn't received before, the escrow is automatically opted into it.

-The pooled commissions can be claimed and sent to the referrer any time as long as the referrer has opted into the necessary assets.
+The commissions can be claimed and sent to the referrer at any time as long as the referrer has opted into the necessary assets.

+## Auto-convert commissions

+Accumulating commissions in different assets may be undesirable for some clients (a token that's valuable today may be worthless by the time the client claims the commissions).
+Therefore, we offer a system where we convert commissions to a pre-defined asset (e.g., ALGO, USDC, etc).
+This is, unfortunately, not possible at the moment in a trustless way.
+Therefore, this system is by default disabled and only if a client approves with a special transaction, a dedicated account is given access to a client's escrow.
+Clients can grant and revoke permission at any time.

+This privileged swapper account, if granted access, can withdraw assets from an escrow account and swap them to a desired output asset.
+The swapping involves off-chain components (computing the swap plan that is then executed with Deflex) and is therefore not trustless.
+Again, this system is only enabled for an escrow, if a client explicitly approves it.

+## State

+### Global State

+- `swapper_address` (bytes): the address of the privileged account that is allowed to swap assets on an escrow's behalf.

+### Local State of Escrow Accounts

+- `swapping_allowed` (uint64): 1 if the referrer grants the swapper access to
+  the escrow, 0 otherwise (0 is the default).

 ## Deterministic Escrow Address